exogen/snacklish/README.md

 tokenize(text: string): string[]
 ```

+### Probability Functions

+To customize the frequency of substitutions, you may pass a custom “probability
+function.”
+The function will be passed the original token, and must return a
+number.
+If the result of `Math.random()` is less than the number, the token is
+replaced.
+So, for example, 1 will always substitute and 0 will never substitute.

+The following exports are included with the library to create probability
+functions.

+#### getZeroProbabilityFunction

+Never substitute.

+#### getKindaProbabilityFunction

+Substitute sometimes.

+#### getNormalProbabilityFunction

+Substitute a little more.

+#### getExtremeProbabilityFunction

+Always substitute.

 ## Disclaimer

 This is a fan project and has no affiliation with Snickers, Mars Inc., or TBWA